FREQUENTLY ASKED QUESTIONS

 Am I charged for the preparation Dr. O’Hara does prior to our mentoring sessions?

 No, we encourage practitioners to email us a summary, questions and any lab testing for the patient or client you would like to discuss.
 Dr. O’Hara will review all of these at no charge.
-You are only charged for her time during the mentoring session(s).
+You are only charged for the mentoring session(s).

 Does Dr. O’Hara provide in person or group mentoring sessions?